 While we may not agree on the age at which this sexual development should or does occur, it is essential that is does, and that it occurs in about the order described above.
 Just as the process of learning to run first involves learning to crawl and walk, sex is also a learning process made up of essential steps.
 Recreational sex is not an instinctive or natural skill we are born with, even if reproduction is.
 Engaging in intercourse having had no past sexual experiences is equivalent to trying to drive a car on a major highway during rush hour when you have never driven a car before.
 Lets just say there would be a numerous painful accidents.

 Essential Sexual Skills

-Before any young woman considers engaging in vaginal intercourse she should have already developed the following sexual skills and knowledge.
+Before a young woman considers engaging in vaginal intercourse she should have developed the following sexual skills and knowledge.